v8/v8.dev/src/blog/understanding-ecmascript-part-2.md

 So, the `AssignmentExpression` is `o2.foo`. `ref`, the result of evaluating `o2.foo`, is the above mentioned Reference.
 Now we call `GetValue` on it.

-### Property access as the right hand side of an assignemnt
+### Property access as the right hand side of an assignment

 We can also use the property access as a right hand side of an assignment: